EricXieQ/web102_prework/README.md

 The following **optional** features are implemented:

 * [x] Search a game via typing
-* [x] Button and the game card glows up when hover over!
+* [x] Buttons and game cards glow up when hover over!

 ## Video Walkthrough